 State planning law calls for seven General Plan elements: land use, open space, circulation, noise, housing, conservation and safety.

-In 1987, two years after the City of Orinda incorporated, the City adopted its first General Plan which is a blueprint for the community's long-term vision for the future.
-In 2015, the Housing Element of the General Plan was updated following a robust public process.
-The new Housing Element ("5th Cycle") is effective through 2023.
+On May 20, 1987, two years after the City of Orinda incorporated, the City adopted its first General Plan which is a blueprint for the community's long-term vision for the future.
+On January 31, 2023, the updated Housing Element and Safety Element was adopted by the City Council following a robust public process.